 More and more employers are offering the option to contribute to a Designated Roth account through their employer-sponsored 401(k) plan.

 The great thing about this is you can contribute an amount up to the 401(k) salary deferral limit - which is a much larger amount than the Roth IRA maximum contribution limit.

 Encourage your employer to offer a Roth option in the 401(k) plan.
 You can even contribute half to the traditional deductible 401(k) and half to the Roth.

 At the link above you can read up on the differences between Roth 401(k) accounts, traditional 401(k) accounts and Roth IRAs.

 5 Frequently Asked Questions About Roth IRAs

 How much can you contribute to a Roth IRA?
 When can you withdraw money tax-free?
 When should you convert your traditional IRA to a Roth IRA?
-Find answers here.
+You'll find your answers here.